RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   sudo openssl ca -in /etc/ssl/csr/remote_machine.devicename.csr -config /etc/pki/tls/openssl.cnf
   ```

-  Note: keeping the `.csr` file in this way means that a new certificate can be generated from the same Certificate Signing Request file when the previous one expires in 365 days.
+  Note: keeping the `.csr` file in this way means that a new certificate can be generated from the same CSR file when the previous one expires in 365 days.

 - When done, a new file, e.g. `01.pem`, should appear in the `/etc/ssl/newcerts/` directory: e-mail this file, renamed to `remote_machine.devicename.crt`, **PLUS** `remote_machine.ca.crt` back to the user; it doesn't matter if these files go astray, they will only work for the user that has the private key.